raptoria/nextjs-monorepo-typescript/readme.md

 npm run test
 ```

+The build command also triggers a build for the shared components `packages/components` that outputs the typescript files into commonjs format, located at `<rootDir>/dist` so Jest can parse it.
+The TEST_BUILD_FOLDER=dist appended to the test script tells Jest to use the `dist`, or built files for running tests.

+Note that all tests commands assume you have already run the build commands.
+They will not run properly without it.

+React Testing Library takes a user centered approach to writing UI tests.
+Tests are less brittle when they are written from the perspective of what a user would do on a given page, rather than focusing on implementation details. _The more your tests resemble the way your software is used, the more confidence they can give you._

+It is possible to debug tests using Chrome or VS code.
+You can learn about that [here](https://jestjs.io/docs/troubleshooting).

 for more build commands, check the package.json at the root, `webapp`.

 ## Docker Instructions for running apps in Production